3Thiago/bitcoinista/README.md

 * Runs on iOS, no jailbreak needed.

-* Unjailbroken iOS security features: App environment is sandboxed, all executables signed by Apple, hardware encryption.
+* Open source: You see exactly what it is you're running.

 * Quickly spend using a scanned QR code.

 * Private key encrypted with AES in case your phone is lost or stolen.
 Remember to back up your key!

-* Ability to import your own private key
+* Ability to import your own private key to spend from paper wallet etc.

 ##Limitations##

-* Needs paid software: Pythonista is $6.99 in the App Store.
+* Needs paid software to run on iOS: Pythonista is $6.99 in the App Store.
 Note that this author is not affiliated with Pythonista in any way.

 * Single address in wallet: No change addresses or BIP32 support.